It refers to nausea and vomiting that progresses severely in pregnant women in medicine.

 Generally, supplementing 25 to 50 milligrams of vitamin B6 three times a day will help reduce nausea and vomiting.
 Before taking high doses of vitamin B6, talk to your healthcare provider about the proper course of action.

-Research suggests that pregnant women should ingest a total of 1.5 milligrams of thiamine per day, and if they cannot take thiamine by mouth due to vomiting, it should be taken intravenously.
+Research suggests that pregnant women should ingest 1.5 milligrams of thiamine per day.
+It should be taken intravenously if they cannot take thiamine by mouth due to vomiting.

-A condition called Wernicke’s encephalopathy is caused by a deficiency of thiamine and can lead to serious neurological damage.
+Wernicke’s encephalopathy is caused by a thiamine deficiency and can lead to severe neurological damage.

-Hyperemesis is associated with this rare neurological disorder, which is why thiamine supplementation is crucial for women with severe nausea and vomiting during pregnancy.
+Hyperemesis is associated with this rare neurological disorder, so thiamine supplementation is crucial for women with severe nausea and vomiting during pregnancy.

 Although research on the efficacy of acupressure and acupuncture in treating hyperemesis gravidarum is mixed, there is evidence that this form of therapy is helpful for some women who experience severe nausea and vomiting during pregnancy.